YusufBolden/Assessment-Survey/README.md

 ```
 ### Validating user's zipcode

 The user is required to enter the zipcode of residence.
 Although the zipcode will be an integer, the `inputNumber` function is not called within this while loop.
 Instead, the while loop is written to check two things: 1) whether the zipcode is 5 digits in length and 2) if the zipcode is a valid United States zipcode.
 The zipcode length is checked with if len(zipcode) != 5, thus, if the zipcode length is not exactly 5 digits, the user will be prompted until a valid zipcode is entered.
-A valid zipcode is determined by calling an `api_url` and will only be valid upon returning a response code of `200` which is accessed by the import requests above.
+A valid zipcode is determined by making an API call using the `API KEY` on the `api_url` and will only be valid upon returning a response code of `200` which is accessed by the import requests above.
 The user will be greeted with the city, state and zipcode based on the user's input that is stored using `datastore`.
 The variables `input_city` and `input_state` are generated from the `json.loads(response.content)` that the `requests.get` returns as shown in Example 3.
 ```
 # Example 3

+# path to file with API key stored in it
+api_file_path = "../zipcode_api_key.txt"

+# read api key from file into API_KEY variable
+with open(api_file_path) as api_file:
-API_KEY = "JlfALuS6idZcTt2Cn5Z3FkUEosJSRkpfNnMV58w6PD3T971F0jUPuw087c0orm37"
+    API_KEY = api_file.read()

+# close file
+api_file.close()

 while True:

-  zipcode = input("What is your zip code?\nPlease enter your 5-digit zip code: ")
+  zipcode = input("What is your zip code?\nPlease enter your zip code: ")
-  if len(zipcode) != 5:
-      print('Invalid entry!
-Please try again.')
-      continue

   api_url = "https://www.zipcodeapi.com/rest/" + API_KEY + "/info.json/" + zipcode + "/degrees"